-Until the IC starts up, the startup circuit current Icc (stup) flows from the Vin pin to the Vcc pin to charge C, as shown in the diagram.
+Until the IC starts up, the startup circuit current ICC (stup) flows from the Vin pin to the VCC pin to charge C, as shown in the diagram.

-Oscillation begins when the voltage at the Vcc pin : Vcc reaches"On-State voltage" (Vcc (start)) = 12V (typ).
+Oscillation begins when the voltage at the VCC pin : VCC reaches"On-State voltage" (VCC (start)) = 12V (typ).
 The startup circuit opens, and the startup circuit current stops.
-The Vcc pin has hysteresis, which begins oscillating at Vcc (start) and stops oscillating at "Under-Voltage lockout" (Vcc (stop stby)) = 7V(typ) or (Vcc (stop normal)) = 8V (typ).
+The VCC pin has hysteresis, which begins oscillating at VCC (start) and stops oscillating at "Under-Voltage lockout"(VCC (stop stby)) = 7V(typ) or (VCC (stop normal)) = 8V (typ).

-A bias assist function is provided for Vcc to ensure safe startup.
-For more information on the bias assist function, see section 3.1.3.
+A bias assist function is provided for the VCC voltage to ensure safe startup.
+For more information on the bias assist function, see Section 3.1.3.

-3.1.2 Soft-Start (SS)
+3.1.2 Soft-start (SS)